SUBMIT A TRAVEL NOTIFICATION

 FINNISH ELECTRONIC PRESCRIPTIONS ABROAD

-At the moment, Finnish electronic prescriptions allow you to purchase medications at pharmacies in Estonia, Croatia, Portugal and Poland.
+At the moment, Finnish electronic prescriptions allow you to purchase medications at pharmacies in Estonia, Croatia, Portugal, Spain and Poland.
 In Estonia and Croatia, all pharmacies provide the service while in Poland nearly all of them and in Portugal only some pharmacies offer the service.
 The possibility of using Finnish electronic prescriptions is gradually being introduced in other countries as well.
-Take your passport or ID with you to the pharmacy.
-A prescription cannot be filled abroad if you have set up a denial of consent to data sharing.
-Remember to remove the denial of consent to data sharing regarding your prescriptions in MyKanta before purchasing the medicine.
-Read more here.

 REMOTE WORK AND WORK ABROAD